 True to the breed, Bullet was willful and ornery, smart and demanding.
 His objective in life was to escape and run free.
 I fell completely in love!

 In 2000, at 9 years old, Bullet was diagnosed with lymphoma.
 He survived 4+ years past his diagnosis.
 He had chemotherapy and I developed a home care regimen for him, including a special cancer diet.
 His chemo vet took hikes with us and sent all of his new clients to me for consults, to help them care for their dogs fighting cancer.

 On November 20, 2004, at almost 14 years old, my Magic Bullet went to the Rainbow Bridge.
 I lost him to old age; the cancer never returned.

 I wrote the book “Help Your Dog Fight Cancer” to help others who have a dog with cancer and to share the story of Bullet’s odyssey.
 After such a long remission from lymphoma and a 2-year survival with cardiomyopathy, Bullet’s veterinarians called him “the Magic Bullet.”
 When I opened the fund, I named it the Magic Bullet Fund, in honor of my little boy.

 Laurie grew up in NY.
 She graduated from Ripon College, WI, with a BS in English Lit.
-She studied Animal Pathobiology at University CT, hoping to attend vet school.
-After working as a veterinary assistant for a year, she decided to pursue a career in writing and publishing.
-Laurie published many educational videos and films for classroom use, and freelance instructional and POP corporate videos.
-In 1985, she developed computer software for scriptwriting and storyboarding (ShowScape).
+She studied Animal Pathobiology at University CT and worked as a veterinary assistant.
+Laurie published many educational videos and films for classroom use, and freelance instructional and POP corporate videos, and then specialized in writing magazine articles focused on medical issues for dogs and cats.

 MSC (Masters of Science, Counseling)